magpylib/magpylib/docs/examples/examples_15_animation.md

 (examples-animation)=

-# Graphic - Animate paths
+# Graphics - Animate paths

 With some backends, paths can automatically be animated with `show(animation=True)`.
 Animations can be fine-tuned with the following properties: